MelonKony/millmint/content/utopia/vekllei/landscape/territories/_index.md

 ---
 title: Territories
-fulltitle: The Territories of Vekllei
+fulltitle: The Territories of the Vekllei Commonwealth
 icon: 🌐
 emoji: ←
 tag: LANDSCAPE